oisintheginger/GE2_SpaceBattleRepo/README.md

 which will cause the main Dalek gun to explode, and the scene will end.

 Sources:
-Nome of the models in the project are of my own creation;
+None of the models in the project are of my own creation;

 Sources:
+*Planet Earth Free, headwards, Unity Asset Store
 *P-51 Mustang, by PB-design, Free3D.com
 *Dalek, SoMeme starwars, Sketchfab.com
 *Dalek Ship, Megan Grant, Sketchfab.com